Lobz/modding-Rimworld-tutorial/lesson6.md

 }
 ```

-If you never worked in a similar before, it might be a bit difficult to explain what's going on here, but I'll try.
+If you never worked in a similar language before, it might be a bit difficult to explain what's going on here, but I'll try.
 The first two lines are saying we will be using things that come from these two namespaces.
 The namespaces contain parts of the codes from the RimWorld libraries that we will want to access from our mod.
 In this specific example, we are using `StaticConstructorOnStartup`, which is defined on `Verse`.

 In turn, our mod defines its own namespace.
 If a future code ever wants to reference it, it will have to start with `using HelloWorld`.